Security-Onion-Solutions/securityonion-docs/post-installation.rst

     xrandr -s WxH

-If you have limited screen resolution options, you may need to install the Virtual Tools for your virtualization solution.
-For example, this can happen if you're running VirtualBox and you'll need to install the VirtualBox Extensions.
+If you have limited screen resolution options and are in a virtualized environment, you may need to install the Virtual Tools for your virtualization solution.
+For example, this can happen if you're running VirtualBox and you can install the VirtualBox Extensions to get more resolution options.

 Services
 --------